...

 1. An update of the table would be appropriate here, especially for IB.

-The fees are much lower, not at 10.- per purchase, and no minimum amount of 10'000.- has been required on the deposit for 2 years.
+The fees are much lower, not at 10.- per purchase, and for 2 years no minimum amount of 10'000.- has been required on the custody account.

 Leave a Reply